AznStevy/Maybe-Useful-Cogs/README.md

 **Why...**

-Because I wanted to make an them.
+Because I wanted to make them.

 **Do you suck?**